Eddie Perez

 Oral History Information

-Eddie Perez's musical journey was initially fueled by the rock 'n' roll energy of Jimmy Page and Eddie Van Halen, influences he eventually funneled into the world of Americana and country-rock.
-After making his mark in the Los Angeles club scene, Eddie earned a spot as the lead guitarist for The Mavericks in 2003, a role he has held for much of the last two decades.
-His technical expertise was further honed during a seven-year stint with Dwight Yoakam, where he mastered the nuances of the Bakersfield sound.
-A minimalist regarding gear, Eddie is known for his preference for vintage-spec instruments—particularly '62 reissue Jaguars and '57 Duo Jets—advocating for a direct, pure signal chain between the player and the audience.
+Eddie Perez’s musical journey was initially fueled by the rock ‘n’ roll energy of Jimmy Page and Eddie Van Halen, influences he eventually funneled into the world of Americana and country-rock.
+A self-taught musician, Eddie developed his craft performing throughout the Los Angeles club scene in the 1990s before earning a spot as lead guitarist for The Mavericks in 2003.
+Following the band’s hiatus in 2005, he spent seven years as lead guitarist for Dwight Yoakam, further honing his technical expertise and mastering the nuances of the Bakersfield sound through extensive touring and studio work.
+When The Mavericks reunited in 2012, Eddie returned to the group and has remained a key contributor to its ongoing success, while also collaborating on solo projects with frontman Raul Malo.
+A minimalist regarding gear, Eddie is known for his preference for vintage-spec instruments—particularly ’62 reissue Jaguars and ’57 Duo Jets—advocating for a direct, pure signal chain between the player and the audience.

 If you have updated information, contact or demographic details on this person, please contact Dan Del Fiorentino and be sure to add the interviewee's name in the subject field.